LDraw Primitives Reference

 Miscellaneous primitives

-Special purpose primitives Top
+Miscellaneous primitives Top

 This section comprises miscellaneous primitives that do not fit neatly into any of the other categories.
 All are highly specialised and represent components of parts which fit together with each other or other standard parts.
 As such these primitives are not intended to be re-sized.